jmikedupont2/Auto-GPT/README.md

 - kerouac - Unleash your literary instincts and write like a seasoned novelist.
 - madison - A haven for creativity and innovation.

+Prompts can change the way the LLMs respond and ultimately make them more or less effective.
+Use presets to speed up your tasks,fulfill specialized tasks, or as examples of Auto-GPT's capabilities.

-Personas are pre-configured roles, goals, and prompts that modify the LLM behavior.
-You can elevate your productivity with the packaged Personas or change them to create your own.
-The roadmap includes task-level auto-selection, goal-level persona switching, and the ability to save and share personas.
+Presets are pre-configured roles, goals, and prompts that modify the LLM behavior.
+You can elevate your productivity with the packaged Presets or change them to create your own.
+The roadmap includes task-level auto-selection, goal-level perset switching, and the ability to save and share presets.

-See [Personas](/turbo/docs/personas.md) for more details.
+See [Presets](/turbo/docs/presets.md) for more details.

 ### Agent Orchestrator